CHT2520/intro-tailwind/README.md

 ```
 - Check this works.
 - Again, there isn't anything too complex here.
   - We want the image of the film poster to always sit in the centre of the page.
-This is achieved by making it a block level element and setting the `margin:auto`.
+This is achieved by making it a block level element and setting `margin:auto`.
   - Try re-sizing the browser window, the poster should always sit in the centre of the page.

 ## Hiding and Showing the Navigation